Nelson Rodrigues: Death

 In the 1970s, at the height of his reputation as a journalist and playwright, Rodrigues health began to fail because of lifelong gastroenterological and heart problems.
-Rodrigues died on a Sunday morning in 1980, at 68 years of age, of cardiac and respiratory complications.
+Rodrigues died on December 21st, 1980, at 68 years of age, of cardiac and respiratory complications.
 He is buried in Cemitério de São João Batista, in Botafogo.

+Ironically, the writer of tragic stories died a few hours before he won the lottery with his younger brother, Augusto and friends.

 Controversies, literary and political

 Much of Rodrigues's career was filled with controversy, a state of affairs he often courted and even relished.
 He called his theater "the theater of the unpleasant" and had an almost messianic conviction that it was his duty to hold a mirror up to society's hypocrisies and to expose the darkness in the audience's heart.
 "We must fill the stage with murderers, adulterers, madmen; in short, we must fire a salvo of monsters at the audience," he said.
 "They are our monsters, which we will temporarily free ourselves from only to face another day".
 According to the critic Paulo Francis Rodrigues' constant subject-matter was simple: "human beings are prisoners of irresistible passions, taken as shameful by society [...] and usually punished [...]
 Nelson was a moral conservative, with a talent for depicting emotions below the waist".

-From the very start of his playwright career, Rodrigues' was to be labeled by conservative critics as a "pervert" for his nearly obsessive exploration of sexual taboos (adultery, homosexuality, incest) in his plays, novels and columns.
+From the very start of his playwright career, Rodrigues' was labeled by conservative critics as a "pervert" for his nearly obsessive exploration of sexual taboos (adultery, homosexuality, incest) in his plays, novels and columns.
 However, as various critics have remarked, Rodrigues' theater and narrative fiction themselves partake of a deeply felt conservative streak shared by other Modernist Brazilian writers (Raul Pompéia, Octavio de Faria, Lúcio Cardoso, among others) a moral anguish before modern society and the menaces offered by it to traditional religiosity and morals: the flaunting of traditional sexual taboos, specially, being felt as sharply increasing an awareness of moral guilt for living in a society felt as increasingly amoral, where the old hierarchies and taboos were being actively destroyed.
 An anguish for order that could be summarized by Rodrigues' famous quote: "all women like to be spanked" (Toda mulher gosta de apanhar).
 During the 1960s, Rodrigues was to write that giving room for the young to offer opinion was to turn society upside down, and that Betty Friedan should be locked in a mental institution.